SR--/placecolor/example.experiment.color-timeline.md

   - Also include information from dictionaries about word origin, age, history, etc.
 - Explain named color data source

+- [ ] Produce CSV file with options to filter by chapter
+- [ ] Reformat ggplot2 graph
+  - [ ] Output one graph for each book

 ### Context

 - [[Place|relationship.place]] is a poorly defined concept